MohamedElashri/mac-reset/README.md

 # macOS Services Reset Script

 This script safely restarts essential macOS services, including Finder, Dock, SystemUIServer, and networking services, to resolve common UI and network issues.
+Don't rush to restart Mac to solve the problem, this might solve it.

 ## How to Run